 4. I resolve to entertain more with less fuss

 You don’t need to cook a multi-course dinner to invite friends over this year.
-Just crack open a bottle of your favorite wine and serve it with different cheeses.
+Just crack open a bottle of your favourite wine and serve it with different cheeses.
 It’s a quick and delicious way to entertain.

 5. I resolve to drink local